Isaiah Rodgers: College career

 Rodgers played for the UMass Minutemen in college.
 He was named to Pro Football Focus' First-team All-American Team as a senior cornerback that could be moved to deep safety in special packages.
-In that season Rodgers returned 53 kickoffs for 1,295 yards.
+That season, Rodgers had an NCAA-leading 53 kickoffs returned for 1,295 yards.
 On defense, he made 42 total tackles, four interceptions including one returned for a touchdown, ten passes defended and one forced fumble and fumble recovery.
 During his college career, Rodgers compiled 125 total tackles (9.5 for a loss) with 11 interceptions including three returned for a touchdown, and four fumble recoveries and forced fumbles.
 On special teams, he posted 99 total kickoff returns for 2,338 yards (23.6 average), in addition to 21 punt returns for 156 yards (7.4 average) and one touchdown.
 Rodgers held his own Pro Day after his senior season showcasing his defensive diversity at safety and defensive back; he ran a 4.28–second 40-yard dash.